-Truck accident claims are not like other personal injury cases.
+Truck accident claims are not like other personal injury cases, and they take a well experienced personal injury lawyer to handle them.
 They revolve around federal law, such as the hours of service rule, state law, industry practices, science, and trucking experts.

 Accidents with heavy and large commercial trucks pose more dangers to other motorists, bicyclists, and pedestrians.
 Additionally, the insurance companies that represent truck drivers and the companies they work for are extremely aggressive.
 They often contact accident victims just hours after the crash, hoping to take advantage of the individual’s vulnerability and offer a low settlement that will not cover the cost of the injuries.
 Due to these challenges, truck accident claims involve highly specialized and complex litigation that requires: